Veterinary Studies (Veterinary Clinical Studies, Veterinary Clinical Trials)

-Target Animal Efficacy Studies (TAES) – Target animal efficacy studies are those conducted in the target species to establish efficacy.
-These studies are normally conducted under Good Clinical Practice (GCP) conditions and used in support of substantial evidence of efficacy.
+Target Animal Effectiveness Studies (TAES) – Target animal effectiveness studies are those conducted in the target species to establish efficacy (effectiveness).
+These studies are normally conducted under Good Clinical Practice (GCP) conditions and used in support of substantial evidence of effectiveness.
 GCP should be conducted based on the the International Cooperation on Harmonisation of Technical Requirements for Registration of Veterinary Medicinal Products (VICH) VICH GL9- Good Clinical Practice (PDF – 356KB).

 Sites: Sponsors should carefully select veterinary clinical trials sites to qualify the site and investigator(s).
 Selection of a trial site often takes place during a site qualification visit (SQV).
 The site initiation visit (SIV) can sometimes take place during the process of qualifying the site.

 Investigators and Research Coordinators: Sponsors should select qualified, experienced investigators to perform veterinary clinical trials which are subject to Good Clinical Practice.
 Most sites will have a Principal Investigator (PI).
 The PI can further delegate certain responsibilities to veterinary study team personnel through a Delegation of Authority (DOA).
 Ultimately, the PI is responsible for all study activities that occur before, during and after the study at their respective veterinary trial site.

 Monitoring: During the course of certain veterinary clinical studies, it may be advisable to have qualified veterinary study monitors visit the veterinary trial sites to review records, source documents, and other materials which are important for the integrity of the study.
 Monitoring visits should occur before, during, and after a study has completed enrollment.